garbles/kitimat/README.md

 ### `check(description: string, fuzzers: Fuzzer[], callback: Function, options: Options): void`

-The light wrapper around Jest `it`, but takes a list of Fuzzers and generates values, passing them into the `it` callback.
+A light wrapper around Jest `it`, but accepts a list of Fuzzers and generates values, passing them into the `it` callback.

 ```ts